argonjs/design-tools/_aframe/part10.md

     </div>
 {% endhighlight %}

   Here are the most important lines.
-The `<ar-scene>` tag here has two components: one give the vuforia key; the other tells the system what image data set is being used.
+The `<ar-scene>` tag here has two components: one gives the vuforia key; the other tells the system what image data set is being used.

   {% highlight html %}
     <ar-scene vuforiakey="#vuforiakey"